 Color Camp Interior

-We got to work with the extremely talented architect J. Byron-H to create the interior design concept and make sure all our beautiful ideas would actually work in the 675 square-foot space in the Fairfax District of Los Angeles.
+We worked with the extremely talented architect J. Byron-H to create the interior design concept and make sure all our beautiful ideas would actually work in the 675 square-foot space in the Fairfax District of Los Angeles.

 Together we decided we really wanted to focus on creating a sense of playful discovery and avoid the predictable, cluttered environment often associated with contemporary nail salons.
-Taking our cues from the already established brand identity, we had nearly every single thing in the space custom-made to our exact specifications.
-This allowed for us the space to be truly unique and express a sense of visual cohesiveness not possible when buying off the shelf.
+Taking our cues from the already established brand identity, we had nearly fixtures and furnishings in the space custom-made to our exact specifications.
+This allowed us to create a truly unique space and express a sense of visual cohesiveness not possible when buying off the shelf.

 Materials & Color

 Industrial materials like concrete and steel are cushioned by a vibrant gradient of pinks, oranges and blues, a contrast found throughout LA whenever the roughness of the city’s structures finds relief against its brilliant skies.